NeelKulkarni6/Final-Project-Weather-APP-CSE-2004-SP26/README.md

 # Aura Weather
+This website was created by Neel Kulkarni, a junior studying finance and cs at WashU. he made this for the class CSE2004 "Web Dev"

-A fully handcoded weather web app with an Apple Liquid Glass aesthetic, built for CSE 2004 final project.
+This is A   weather web app with an Apple Liquid Glass aesthetic, built for CSE 2004 final project.

+About half of the code was made in Claude and half was written by hand (mostly the HTML and CSS)

 ## Features